KrLite/Plume-Config/README.md

 }
 ```

 Pretty cool, right?
-Plume Config doesn't support all toml features now, like dotted keys and categories.
-But we are always working to make everything better, and just watch our project if you are interested in the progress!
+Plume Config doesn't support all toml features now, but we are always making everything better.
+Just watch our project if you are interested in the progress!

 ## License